bneiluj/covid-19-open-source-masks/README.md

 Open-source face shields you can laser cut with a laser cutter.
 Throughput is maximised and highly versatile use.
-The design was tested and validated by hospital crew in Lyon, France
+The design was tested and validated by hospital crew in Lyon, France Material to use is Plexiglass.

 - website: https://grabcad.com/library/covisiere-youfactory-v1-1
 - Feedback: Ships ultra fast, fits great, no need for a rubber band, plastic sheet is held tight to headset.
 Great for mass production.
+A bit fragile.
 - Files: https://grabcad.com/library/covisiere-youfactory-v1-1